HSFGR Breed Standard

 Chine – Topline Between Withers & Loin

 The chine is the section of the back just behind the withers and before the loin.
-On a Heritage Silky Fainting Goat, this area should read as strong, smooth, and well connected – not a weak dip, not a sharp bump, and not broken into pieces.
+This area should read as strong, smooth, and well connected – not a weak dip, not a sharp bump, and not broken into pieces.

 The chine should: